 Understanding the processes underpinning our planet's climate is key to predicting future change

 Antarctic ice cores reveal impacts of warmingResearchers from Cambridge Earth Sciences and the British Antarctic Survey have drilled 650 metres into the West Antarctic Ice Sheet to unlock the secrets of Earth’s past climate: giving us a window into what might happen in the future.
-Read more on our blog. |
+Read more. |

 |